Arthur-de-Partuur/Ratrig-Superslicer-Bundle/README.md

 **Alternatively, download the whole repository as .zip**

-# Build-up of this file
+# Build-up of the .ini file
 ## General
 The beginning of this file has some general stuff included so SuperSlicer knows what kind of printer it is dealing with, such as
 - [vendor]